harrisbrionnat/osticket-prereqs/README.md

 </p>
 <br />
 <p>
 3. Install the MySQL database.
 When installing MySQL, choose 'Typical' for the setup type.
 Make sure the box is checked to launch the MySQL configuration wizard an choose  'typical configuration' on that window.
 When the window to modify security option appears type 'root' for the password.
-(This is not best practice in the real world, it just makes it easier for this demo
+(This is not best practice in the real world, it just makes it easier for this demo.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>